 If you didn’t manage to get along to Widescreen Weekend, here’s just a small taste of the shots we got during the festival.

 The world première of A Holiday in Spain in the all new Smell-O-Vision is coming to Bradford for Widescreen Weekend.

 We’re back with our unique celebration of boundary-pushing technology and spectacular large format films, offering an experience that’s beyond the scope of ordinary cinema.

-A century on, she caught the attention of social media and the world’s press—but only now do we know who Christina really was.
+A century after being photographed, she caught the attention of social media and the world’s press—but only now do we know who Christina really was.